Tornado touches down in New Orleans

 "The lights went out and you could hear stuff falling from the ceiling.
 Debris flying, you could hear it hitting the windows," he said.

-The cluster of thunderstorms will continue to be a threat for the remainder of Tuesday, CNN Meteorologist Jennifer Gray.
+The cluster of thunderstorms will continue to be a threat for the remainder of Tuesday, CNN meteorologist Jennifer Gray.

 "This is a serious, serious situation," Gray said.